 If you are from any of these brands and believe I have something incorrect, or perhaps you have recently acquired your GOTs or GOLs certification for your entire mattress, please contact me so I can adjust the listings.
 I applaud all efforts to make your mattresses more non-toxic, and I know many of you are actively working on this.

 These are all GOTS and/or GOLS certified for the entire mattress and the certification is actually for the mattress company.
 They also have MADE SAFE certification so you know they use absolutely no fire retardants, toxic adhesives, polyurethane foam, VOCS, etc.

 - Happsy– The most affordable organic mattress company (woohoo), ALL of their mattresses are MADE SAFE certified!
 No adhesives are used, and only GOTs certified cotton and wool, and GOLS certified latex are used.
+I’ve slept on these at my parents house and they are very comfortable!
 Use the code ANNA10 to get 10% off your total purchase and free shipping!

 - Naturepedic– This is the company that we choose to trust with our crib mattresses for our children, and for our own king-size family bed.
 Every Naturepedic mattress is MADE SAFE certified, in addition to certified GOLS and GOTS.
 No adhesives, everything is sewn by hand, or clipped, or heat sealed.
 This is also the only company with a completely Latex-Free option that is also GOTS certified for the whole mattress- we sleep on the EOS latex-free option because I have a latex allergy!
+We LOVE it.
+My children both sleep on the Verse mattress, and I think they are very comfortable as well.
 Use the code ANNA10 to get 10% off your total purchase and free shipping!

 More Very Good Organic Mattress Brands